-QUALIFICATION NAME: BA (INTERIOR DESIGN)

-QUALIFICATION CODE: B8BA6Q
+QUALIFICATION NAME: BA (INTERIOR DESIGN) QUALIFICATION CODE: B8BA6Q

-assessment criteria are available in separate internal faculty documents
+OUTCOMES AND ASSESSMENT CRITERIA: Programme and module outcomes and assessment criteria are available in separate internal faculty documents TOTAL CREDITS: 372

 BAID6Y1 INTERIOR DESIGN 1

 TERMS OF PRESENTATION Year module

 CREDITS 28

 NQF LEVEL 5

 ASSESSMENT Continuous assessment (100) (A combination of assessment methods and instruments are used to collect assessment evidence)

 PURPOSE The purpose of this module is to introduce students to the process of design and design thinking and to develop their ability to create solutions for a range of small scale interior design problems.

 OUTCOMES At the end of this module you should be able to: Develop an understanding of creative thinking and problem-solving techniques appropriate to small scale design problems.
 Develop an ability to evaluate and solve defined problems within a design context.
 Understand and implement art and design principles and processes appropriate to the execution and presentation of a small scale design project.
 Present and communicate design solutions according to specified objectives by use of models and/or design presentation drawings within an identified time-frame.